 By the end of this course, participants should be able to:

-Discussion of off-label product usage and/or off-label product use during live cases is made at the sole discretion of the faculty.
+Discussion of off-label product usage is made at the sole discretion of the faculty.
 Off-label product discussion and usage are not endorsed by the Cardiovascular Research Foundation or the conference directors of this activity.

 Faculty participating in continuing medical education activities sponsored by the Cardiovascular Research Foundation are required to disclose to the activity audience any real or apparent conflicts of interest related to the content of their presentations.
 Faculty not complying with this policy are not permitted to participate in this activity.

 CME Accreditation and Designation